dhelonious/mastodon-snap/docs/troubleshooting.md

     ulimit -n 65536

+### Database export fails due to broken pages

+    Export database
+    pg_dump: error: Dumping the contents of table "statuses" failed: PQgetResult() failed.
+    pg_dump: detail: Error message from server: ERROR:  invalid page in block 14781 of relation base/97120/97257
+    pg_dump: detail: Command was: COPY public.statuses (id, uri, text, ...)
+TO stdout;
+    pg_dumpall: error: pg_dump failed on database "mastodon", exiting

+Find the table name in the error description.
+In this example, it is `public.statuses`.
+Then, run the following command to fix the broken pages:

+    mastodon-server.psql

+    postgres=# \c mastodon
+    You are now connected to database "mastodon" as user "postgres".

+    mastodon=# SET zero_damaged_pages = on;
+    SET

+    mastodon=# VACUUM FULL public.statuses;
+    WARNING:  invalid page in block 14781 of relation base/97120/97257; zeroing out page VACUUM

+    mastodon=# REINDEX TABLE public.statuses;
+    REINDEX

 ## 2FA issues

 ### I cannot enable 2FA due to an ArgumentError: key must be 32 bytes or longer